 The General Data Protection Regulation takes effect on 25 May 2018, enforcing one of the most significant data privacy laws ever within Europe.
-Nonetheless, the regulation also impacts companies outside of Europe that gather data from European citizens, and with its strict conditions about consent, companies worldwide need to reconsider how they generate leads from within the European Union.
+Nonetheless, the regulation also impacts companies outside of Europe that gather data from European citizens, and with its strict conditions about consents such as email consent.
+Companies worldwide need to reconsider how they generate leads from within the European Union

 In short, the GDPR aims to give control back to citizens over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.
 These rights are meant to create a better digital environment and security for Internet users.